istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 You may have namespaces which are not part of the mesh at all, in either sidecar or ambient mode.
 In this case, the non-mesh pods initiate traffic directly to the destination pods without going through the source node's ztunnel, while the destination pod's ztunnel enforces any L4 policy to control whether traffic should be allowed or denied.

-For example, setting a `PeerAuthentication` policy with mTLS mode set to `STRICT`, in the ambient namespace will cause traffic from outside the mesh to be denied.
+For example, setting a `PeerAuthentication` policy with mTLS mode set to `STRICT`, in an ambient-enabled namespace, will cause traffic from outside the mesh to be denied.

 ### Pods inside the mesh using sidecar mode

-Istio supports East-West interoperability between a pod using a sidecar and a pod using ambient mode, within the same mesh.
+Istio supports East-West interoperability between a pod with a sidecar and a pod using ambient mode, within the same mesh.
 The sidecar proxy knows to use the HBONE protocol since the destination has been discovered to be an HBONE destination.

 {{< tip >}}
 For sidecar proxies to use the HBONE/mTLS signaling option when communicating with ambient destinations, they need to be configured with `ISTIO_META_ENABLE_HBONE` set to `true` in the proxy metadata.
 This is the default in `MeshConfig` when using the `ambient` profile, hence you do not have to do anything else when using this profile.